cdl-geneseo/geneseo-dictionary/T/Thats_clutch.md

 # That's clutch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : That's clutch

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (phrase) Equivalent to &quot;that was just in the nick of time&quot;; a thing which was a mild savior in the sense that it was awesome and saved one from either losing something specific or one's mind from boredom.